Implementing Command Handlers¶

 Minimal Handler¶

-from maid_engine.commands import CommandContext, CommandResult
+from maid_engine.commands import CommandContext

-async def quit_handler(ctx: CommandContext) -> CommandResult:
+async def quit_handler(ctx: CommandContext) -> bool:

-"""Handle the quit command."""
+"""Handle the quit command.

-return CommandResult(
+return True

 With Arguments¶

-async def say_handler(ctx: CommandContext) -> CommandResult:
+async def say_handler(ctx: CommandContext) -> bool:

 """Handle the say command."""